Skip to content

 Key Designs

-1. Cue Information Bottleneck (CIB): Applies information bottleneck filtering to each stage's features, maximizing mutual information with label \(y\) while minimizing mutual information with input \(x\):
+To avoid feature collapse, every cue must be "clean and irreplaceable."
+CIB applies an information bottleneck to each stage's features by maximizing mutual information with the label \(y\) while minimizing mutual information with the input \(x\):

-\(\max_{\{\mathrm{CIB}_i\}} \sum_{i=1}^{N} [I(\tilde{v}_i; y) - \beta I(\tilde{v}_i; x)]\)
+\[\max_{\{\mathrm{CIB}_i\}} \sum_{i=1}^{N} [I(\tilde{v}_i; y) - \beta I(\tilde{v}_i; x)]\]

-$\mathcal{L}_{\mathrm{CIB}} = \sum_{i=1}^{N} D_{\mathrm{KL}}[p(y|\tilde{\mathcal{V}}) \| p(y|\tilde{\mathcal{V}} \setminus \tilde{v}_i)]$
+\[\mathcal{L}_{\mathrm{CIB}} = \sum_{i=1}^{N} D_{\mathrm{KL}}[p(y|\tilde{\mathcal{V}}) \| p(y|\tilde{\mathcal{V}} \setminus \tilde{v}_i)]\]

-\(\mathcal{L}_{\mathrm{AFCL}} = \frac{1}{N(N-1)} \sum_{i \neq j} \mathrm{HSIC}(\tilde{v}_i, \tilde{v}_j)\)
+\[\mathcal{L}_{\mathrm{AFCL}} = \frac{1}{N(N-1)} \sum_{i \neq j} \mathrm{HSIC}(\tilde{v}_i, \tilde{v}_j)\]

 where \(\mathrm{HSIC}(\tilde{v}_i, \tilde{v}_j) = \frac{1}{(B-1)^2} \mathrm{Tr}(K_i H K_j H)\).
-A weight uniformity regularizer \(\mathcal{L}_{\mathrm{reg}} = (\sum_{i=1}^{N} \alpha_i^2 - 1/N)^2\) is further introduced to prevent aggregation weight collapse.
+Kernel methods are more flexible than simple orthogonality constraints as they capture non-linear dependencies.
+Additionally, a weight uniformity regularization \(\mathcal{L}_{\mathrm{reg}} = (\sum_{i=1}^{N} \alpha_i^2 - 1/N)^2\) is added to prevent aggregation weights from collapsing onto a few cues.

-\(s_c = \frac{\tilde{v}_{\mathrm{final}} \cdot e_c}{\|\tilde{v}_{\mathrm{final}}\| \|e_c\|}\)
+\[s_c = \frac{\tilde{v}_{\mathrm{final}} \cdot e_c}{\|\tilde{v}_{\mathrm{final}}\| \|e_c\|}\]

 Loss & Training